Scientific Applications

 Context

 Python is frequently used for high-performance scientific applications.
-Python is widely used in academia and scientific projects because it is easy to write, and it performs really well.
+It is widely used in academia and scientific projects because it is easy to write and performs well.

-Due to its high performance nature, scientific computing in python often refers to external libraries, typically written in faster languages (like C, or FORTRAN for matrix operations).
+Due to its high performance nature, scientific computing in Python often utilizes external libraries, typically written in faster languages (like C, or Fortran for matrix operations).
 The main libraries used are NumPy, SciPy and Matplotlib.
 Going into detail about these libraries is beyond the scope of the Python guide.
-However, a comprehensive introduction to the scientific Python ecosystem can be found in the Python Scientific Lecture Notes
+However, a comprehensive introduction to the scientific Python ecosystem can be found in the Python Scientific Lecture Notes.

 Libraries